Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 for the Burrows-Wheeler Transform step of the compression algorithm.

 This would allow users with 1Gbit+ connections to fully utilize their bandwidth as they download+extract mods at the same time.
-Otherwise they may be CPU constrained without an >=12 core CPU.
+Otherwise they may be CPU constrained without an >=12 core CPU if on a gigabit connection.

+The BWT represents over half of the decompression time for the BZip3 algorithm, GPU acceleration there improves over CPU by a factor of over 10x.
+(For reference: 2017 1080Ti was 8x faster than 12 core 5900X (from 2020))

+GPU accelerated decompression likely allow even low-mid powered laptops to go into >1 gigabit territory.